 - Secure the networks too.
 When there are so many devices communicating over a network, it becomes increasingly important to ensure the safety of this network as well.
 Firewalls, antivirus are some measures that can protect them.

 - Analytics in IoT and for IoT.
 Analytics applied over IoT can surely give you a great deal of data to scale your businesses.
 Use analytics to monitor this network, as well.
 Cognitive technologies can monitor anomalous behavior on a real-time basis and empower you with the right information to take quick action.

 - Be wary of your device.
 As simple as this sounds, you must be careful while handling your devices in public.
-And manufacturers must also ensure the devices cannot be easily tampered with in case you lose them.
+Manufacturers must also ensure the devices cannot be easily tampered, in case you lose them.